St Martin's Cathedral (Spišská Kapitula): The building

 The Bishop's Cathedral is the central building of Spišská Kapitula.
-It is a monument in which Romanesque style is combined with a Late-Gothic style.
-It was built in the Late- Romanesque style between 1245 and 1273 on the site of an older 12th-century church.
+It was built in a combined late-Romanesque and late-Gothic style between 1245 and 1273, on the site of an older 12th-century church.
 The construction of the cathedral can be classified into three main building phases, also well visible in the architecture of the building.
 The first phase was the Romanesque basilica, which was built in the first half of the 13th century.

 The interior space consisted of three naves of varying height, but with the same width of each nave, with the middle nave being twice as tall and had a basilic light.
 Each nave had two bays and was finished with a semicircular apse.
 The matroneum is adjacent to the back of the cathedral and two Romanesque towers dominate the western side.
 The ground floor of the matroneum has massive Romanesque cross-vaults resting on richly-shaped Romanesque columns.
 Above the ground floor is the matroneum with a choir.
 The Romanesque wall has retained the northern wall with an entrance portal and a narrow window, and also part of the eastern wall with a Romanesque victory arch.

 The western Romanesque portal was restored in the Neo-Romananesque style in the 19th century.
 The construction of the Romanesque basilica was completed in 1273 when a second tower was built.